RachelCarroll2018/Credit-Card-Transactions-using-SQL/README.md

   * Next, to better compare their patterns, create a single line plot that contains both card holders' trend data.

   * What difference do you observe between the consumption patterns?
 Does the difference suggest a fraudulent transaction?
-Explain your rationale.
+Explain your rationale
+    Answer: Carholder 2 is utiilizing their card more often on the daily basis and the transactions are less than $20, which could suggest normal spending patterns for coffee, breakfast, gas, etc. Whereas cardholer 18 is using the card just as often for smaller amounts, they also have a very large transaction almost monthly above $1,000.
+This could indicate fraudulent behavior but more information would be required to see if the transactions were company related or personal.

 * The CEO of the biggest customer of the firm suspects that someone has used her corporate credit card without authorization in the first quarter of 2018 to pay quite expensive restaurant bills.
 Again, for privacy reasons, you know only that the cardholder ID in question is 25.

   * Using Plotly Express, create a box plot, representing the expenditure data from January 2018 to June 2018 for cardholder ID 25.

   * Are there any outliers for cardholder ID 25?
 How many outliers are there per month?

-  * Do you notice any anomalies?
-Describe your observations and conclusions.
+   For January, the median transaction was $2.84 but there was a large amount charged for $1,177 In February, there were no outliers.
+   March had a median charge of $10.10 with one outlier charged for $1,334.
+   April had a median charge of $10.19 with three outliers of $100, $269, $1063.
+   May had a median transaction amount of $5.97 with the outlier being $1046.
+   Finally, June's median transaction amount was $11.70 with three outliers charging $749, $1162, and the largest amount of the set being $1,813